mahamjameel61/mahamjameel61/README.md

 - Building end-to-end ML projects (from data to deployment)
 - Deep Learning fundamentals

-🌱 -I believe in learning by building, making mistakes, and improving step by step.
+- 🌱I believe in learning by building, making mistakes, and improving step by step.